Concepts

 This design then raises the question: why would anyone run a Broker if they have to pay for third parties to use it, especially when those third parties may be malicious?

 The answer lies in Broker Fees.
 Broker operators can choose to charge a fee for the use of their endpoint, and can be set at any value from 0 basis point to 1000 basis points.
-When set to more than zero, the network will charge an additional fee which is deducted from the deposit amount, in the deposit asset.
-This fee is taken immediately after the deposit is witnessed and credited to the broker's account.
+When set to more than zero, the network will charge an additional fee which, like the network fee, is deducted from the USDC amount of every successful swap and credited to the broker's account.

 This way, anyone wishing to integrate Chainflip into their wallet, web interface, or other Web3 products can benefit from getting their users trading on the protocol.
 The better the balance Broker operators can strike between attracting users and managing Deposit Channel Request transaction fees, the more profits they can expect to make.